mendix/docs/content/refguide/moving-from-8-to-9.md

 ### 3.2 Upgrade to the Latest Release of Version 8

 {{% alert type="warning" %}}
 It is technically required for you to upgrade your app project to Mendix 8.12 first to be able to update it to Mendix 9.
-But we still recommend to update to the latest version of Mendix 8, which is [8.17](/releasenotes/studio-pro/8.17).
+However, we recommend you update to the latest version of Mendix 8: [8.17](/releasenotes/studio-pro/8.17).
 {{% /alert %}}

 To upgrade to Mendix 8.17, follow these steps: